Rik Van Looy: Amateur years

 Van Looy rose to prominence when he won the Belgian amateur road championship in 1952.
 He repeated the victory the following year, adding third place in the world title race the same year, before turning professional.
-He took part in the 1952 Summer Olympics in Helsinki, racing the road race, but without completing it.
+He took part in the 1952 Summer Olympics in Helsinki, participating in the road race, but without completing it.
 Instead, he and his teammates won the gold medal in the team road race.
 At the age of 19, Van Looy won the bronze medal in the World Championship amateur road race in Lugano.

-1953-1960
+1953–1960

 A powerful sprinter, Van Looy won two races in what was left of his first professional season (1953), and 20 more over the next couple of seasons.
 In 1956, his victories included Gent–Wevelgem and Paris–Brussels, plus two stages and overall victory in the Tour of the Netherlands.
 He also won a silver medal in the world road race championship, behind his countryman Rik Van Steenbergen (whom the team was obliged to ride for).

-He repeated his Gent–Wevelgem and Tour of the Netherlands victories in 1957, and in 1958 won the season's opening classic, Milan–San Remo.
+He repeated his Gent–Wevelgem and Tour of the Netherlands victories in 1957, and in 1958, Van Looy won the season's opening classic, Milan–San Remo.

 1959 saw Van Looy take the early-season Tour of Flanders and the autumn classic, the Giro di Lombardia.
-In between, he scored another 38 victories, including three stages of the Vuelta a España (finishing third overall and winner of the points competition) and four stages of the Giro d'Italia (for 4th overall).
+In between, he scored another 38 victories, including three stages of the Vuelta a España (finishing third overall and winning the points competition) and four stages of the Giro d'Italia (for 4th overall).